humbletim/setup-vulkan-sdk/README.md

      vulkan-use-cache: true
 ```

+Vulkan SDK version numbers are resolved into corresponding Khronos GitHub repos and commit points using the official LunarG [Vulkan SDK web services API](https://vulkan.lunarg.com/content/view/latest-sdk-version-api).

-As of now the following SDK releases are known to be available across linux/mac/windows:
+As of now the following SDK release numbers are known to be usable across all three primary platforms (linux/mac/windows):
 - 1.2.162.0
 - 1.2.162.1
 - 1.2.170.0